emerald-lang/emerald/README.md

 # Todo:
 ### General
-- [ ] Design final logo
+- [x] Design final logo

 ### Emerald
 #### Design
-- [ ] Add 'thor' gem for making a command line interface.
+- [x] Add 'thor' gem for making a command line interface.

 #### Github
-- [ ] Add continuous integration which runs unit tests to ensure nothing breaks when a new pull request is made.
+- [x] Add continuous integration which runs unit tests to ensure nothing breaks when a new pull request is made.
+- [ ] Add rubocop check to determine lint errors and have a threshold of compliancy.
+Reject builds that do not meet this threshold.

 #### Testing
 - [ ] Add unit tests and code coverage tool to ensure a suitable threshold of coverage.